dongasr/dtmbr/content/new-method/empathy-mapping.md

   filename: "Empathy Mapping"

 ---
-# "Making visible the invisible to better understand your user and their experiences"
+# Making visible the invisible to better understand your user and their experiences

 Empathy mapping is a visual method that can support the understanding and interpretation of previously collected data by directly representing the experience of an individual person.